votingworks/mail-ballot-manager/README.md

 ### Optional Steps

 1. Install gpg to sign commits.
-2. Setup VS Code to use ["Remote - SSH"](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension to be able to edit files and access the terminal from within VS Code… and forward ports such that you can use a native browser as well.
+2. 2.
+Setup VS Code to use ["Remote - SSH"](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension to be able to edit files and access the terminal from within VS Code… and forward ports such that you can use a browser on the host as well.
 3. Setup dotfiles to your preference.

 ### Setup SSH Host Shortcut